techservicesillinois/SecOps-Powershell-Splunk/SECURITY.md

 ## Supported Versions

-There is only one version track for UofISplunkCloud so all patches will be applied to the latest version only.
+Patches for UofISplunkCloud will only be applied to the latest version.

 | Version | Supported          |
 | ------- | ------------------ |